-Barostim Neo® is a neuromodulation system developed by CVRx for the treatment of heart failure and hypertension.
-The system received CE mark from the National Standards Authority of Ireland (NSAI) in September 2014 to treat heart failure patients with an ejection fraction less than or equal to 35%.
+Developed by CVRx, the system received a CE mark from the National Standards Authority of Ireland in September 2014, to treat heart failure patients with an ejection fraction less than or equal to 35%.

 The system received breakthrough device designation from the US Food and Drug Administration (FDA) in June 2015.
-The FDA provided pre-market approval (PMA) to the device in August 2019 for patients with advanced heart failure symptoms and ineligible for cardiac resynchronisation therapy (CRT).
+The FDA granted premarket approval (PMA) to the device in August 2019 for patients with advanced heart failure symptoms and ineligible for cardiac resynchronisation therapy (CRT).

 Barostim Neo is approved for heart failure treatment in more than 30 countries and to treat resistant hypertension in Europe, Columbia and New Zealand.